SchulzLab/SNEEP/README.md

 The resulting SNEEP call is

 ```
-./src/differentialBindingAffinity_multipleSNPs  -o examples/SNEEP_output_open_chromatin/ -f <path-to-ENCODE-data> examples/JASPAR2020_HUMAN_transfac_P0.txt  examples/SNPs_EFO_0000612_myocardial_infarction.bed <path-to-genome-file>
+./src/differentialBindingAffinity_multipleSNPs  -o examples/SNEEP_output_open_chromatin/ -f <path-to-ENCODE-data/ENCFF199VHV.bed> examples/JASPAR2020_HUMAN_transfac_P0.txt  examples/SNPs_EFO_0000612_myocardial_infarction.bed <path-to-genome-file>
 ```

 ## Example 3: Associate the SNPs, which significantly affect the binding behavior of a TF to their target genes

-To associate the target genes, we need to provide a file holding information about epigenetic interactions (flag -e).
-We provide this data via a Zenodo repository which contains three different epigenetic interaction files (for more detail explanation see …).
+To associate the target genes, we need to specify a file holding information about epigenetic interactions (flag -e).
+We provide this data via a Zenodo repository, which contains three different epigenetic interaction files (for more detail explanation see …).
 For our example the most suitable one is the file interactionsREM_PRO_HiC.txt.
 The HiC data is retrieved from whole human heart, so we can benefit from the interactions for our example analysis.
 Additionally, the file ensemblID_GeneName.txt containing the ensembl ID to gene name mapping for all genes listed in the epigenetic interaction file is required (flag -g).

 ```